droideck/Curse-of-Strahd-Reloaded-PF2e/Appendices/Amber Shards.md

 ## Yrrga, the Eye of Shadows
 ***Spell.*** _Blindness/Deafness._

-***Boon.*** When you make a critical hit, you can force the target to succeed on a constitution saving throw or be blinded.
+***Boon.*** When you make a critical hit, you can force the target to succeed on a Fortitude saving throw or be blinded.
 The target can repeat this saving throw at the end of each of its turns, ending the effect on a success.

 ***Condition.*** Your eyes become starry voids.
 You have disadvantage on Wisdom (Perception) checks.
 ## Great Taar Haak, the Five-Headed Destroyer